appsinacup/godot-softbody2d/README.md

 |x|x|
 o-o-o

 Bigger shapes tend to stick and not keep their shape, unless you play a lot with the parameters.
+If you do use bigger shapes with a lot of circles, increase joint damping and joint stiffness.

 - If you make circle shapes too small, things might enter between them and ruin the phisics simulation.
 - If you make everything too loose, the phisics simulation might break.
 Play for begining with joint damping but careful not to make it too small.